 How to Get a Kentucky Liquor License?
+(Updated Guide)

-If you're planning to sell or serve alcohol in Kentucky — whether you're opening a bar in Louisville, launching a brewery in Bowling Green, or running a restaurant in Lexington — you'll need to navigate the state’s liquor licensing process.
+If you're planning to sell or serve alcohol in Kentucky—whether you're opening a bar in Louisville, launching a brewery in Bowling Green, or running a restaurant in Lexington—you'll need to navigate the state’s liquor licensing process.
 A liquor license from the Kentucky Department of Alcoholic Beverage Control (ABC) is a must-have, and understanding which license to get, how much it costs, and how to apply can help you avoid costly delays.

 Apr 11